Michael Jacobs teaches courses on corporate governance and business, politics and public policy.

 He is the founder and CEO of Jacobs Capital, an investment banking firm that provides merger and acquisition and business valuation services to middle-market companies.
 He has managed investment banking departments for several large organizations, and served as director of corporate finance at the U.S. Treasury Department, where he was responsible for national policy in the areas of mergers and acquisitions, leveraged buyouts, corporate governance and certain banking matters.

-He is the author of "Short-Term America” (Harvard Business School Press, 1991), which was named one of the 10 best business books of the year, and "Break the Wall Street Rule: Outperform the Stock Market by Investing as an Owner” (Addison Wesley, 1993).
+Professor Jacobs is the author of "Short-Term America" and "Break the Wall Street Rule: Outperform the Stock Market by Investing as an Owner."
 He has written articles on corporate finance and corporate governance published by Harvard Business Review, The New York Times, The Wall Street Journal, Nikkei Business, Directors and Boards and CFO, among others.
-He has appeared as a featured guest on CNBC’s “Smart Money,” CNN and PBS.
+He has appeared on CNBC’s “Smart Money,” CNN and PBS.

 The California Public Employees Retirement System (CalPERS) named him as one of seven individuals who made the greatest contribution to corporate governance reform.

-He received his MBA from Harvard Business School and his undergraduate business degree from UNC Kenan-Flagler.
+Professor Jacobs received his MBA from Harvard Business School and his BSBA from UNC Kenan-Flagler.